solemnify2/GestureMR4BMS/README.md

    - Start: Start hand detection
    - Stop: Stop hand detection
    - Quit: Quit this program
-   - Detection Area(Y-coordinate %): Detection area slider.
-Green rectangle is current area.
+   - Detection Area(Y-coordinate %): Slider to adjust detection area.
+Green rectangle in camera feed is current area.
    - View Webcam Feed: Toggle for viewing webcam feed, ROI and detected hand!!!
 Once you are satisfied, **uncheck** to minimize unnecessary overhead caused by this program.
    - 'x': Minimize to tray
 4. **Run Falcon BMS as usual**